Yieh United Steel Corp Becomes a NKUST Corporate Partner

 Amid changing times and intensifying global market competition, corporations are seeking solutions to recruit the best graduate talent in order to succeed in the post-pandemic era.
 Forging partnerships with universities enables corporations to access an enormous pool of novel professionals and train existing employees.

 NKUST President Yang, Ching-Yu signed a cooperation agreement with Yieh United Steel Corp.
 (YUSCO) General Manager Su, Yu-Kun (蘇裕崑) on March 24.
 The industry and university collaboration helps the company foster their existing and prospective employees.

-“NKUST is well-known for cultivating researching and engineering talent for industries, and it has an enormous alumni network domestically and internationally.”
+“NKUST is well-known for cultivating researching and engineering talents for industries, and it has an enormous alumni network domestically and internationally.”

-“NKUST is well-known for cultivating researching and engineering talent for industries, and it has an enormous alumni network domestically and internationally,” says NKUST President Yang.
-As many enterprises realize that the cost putting into nurturing talent is growing, they are increasingly partnering with universities that help foster student talents.
+“NKUST is well-known for cultivating researching and engineering talents for industries, and it has an enormous alumni network domestically and internationally,” says NKUST President Yang.
+As many enterprises realize that the cost putting into nurturing talents is growing, they are increasingly partnering with universities that help foster student talents.

 Seeing the development of 5G and Artificial Intelligence (AI) going to change the generation, YUSCO has been investing in relevant research studies and developments of new raw materials and stainless-steel products.

-“We are ambitious to recruit high-skilled talents to help us develop new stainless-steel materials.”
+“We are ambitious to recruit high-skilled talent to help us develop new stainless-steel materials.”